 The traditional treatment for this condition would be a fusion which makes the joint rigid, but pain free.

-The Hemicap is a specifically contoured metal replacement which resurfaces the degenerate joint by replacing the 'ball' of the 'ball & socket' joint of the big toe.
+The ToeMotion® is a specifically contoured metal replacement which resurfaces the degenerate joint by replacing both the 'ball & socket' joints of the big toe.

 Over the years we've become familiar with the idea of replacing all or parts of joints with prosthetic implants.
 Using modern materials and precision surgery techniques, the results can be quite outstanding in terms of relieving pain and restoring almost normal mobility.

-The Hemicap joint restoration technology is an excellent option for patients who are seeking to maintain a more active lifestyle and it bridges the gap between a cheilectomy and a fusion plate or total toe joint replacement.
+The ToeMotion® joint restoration technology is an excellent option for patients who are seeking to maintain a more active lifestyle and it increases the options beyond a cheilectomy or a fusion plate.

-The hemicap implants are carefully designed to match the cartilage contour of individual joints so that the cap replaces only the area of damaged cartilage and protects the remaining (healthy) cartilage in the joint.
+The ToeMotion® implants are carefully designed to match the cartilage contour of individual joints so that the cap replaces only the area of damaged cartilage.

-The idea is that the implant prevents further damage to the joint and works to maintain the natural movement of your foot and toes.
+The implant replaces both sides of the joint and works to maintain the natural movement of your foot and toes.

-Instead of a one-piece implant with a stem built in, the Hemicap consists of a cap and screw that join.
-These implants are well proven and robust with no reported loosening over the last 10 years.
+Instead of a one-piece implant elements with a stem built in, the ‘ball’ side ToeMotion® element consists of a cap and screw that join and aids in a more precise sizing and positioning.
+These implants are well proven and robust with no reported loosening.